Kentucky Channel: Birth of The Kentucky Channel

 On January 1, 2008, the third subchannel of KET's 15 transmitters began airing a new programming format: a then-new channel devoted to programming about Kentucky people, places, and/or events, in a schedule format similar to that of Twin Cities PBS’s Minnesota Channel.
 Beginning on January 1, 2008, KET3 was re-branded as the Kentucky Channel, or as identified by the network's voiceover announcer, The Kentucky Channel from KET.

 Beginning with the debut of the then-new Kentucky Channel, about 20 hours of Kentucky-related programming was broadcast on the service.
 Outside of the 20 hours, the service aired the KET HD evening programming service (national PBS HD schedule) in primetime hours from 8 p.m. to 12 Midnight Eastern time (7-11 p.m.
 Central time), which was previously aired on KET4 outside of that service's 20 hours of Annenberg/CPB channel programming, hence the PSIP readers displaying the channel name as KETKYHD during the 2008-09 television season.
-The Kentucky Channel also replaced KET5 and KET6, which were discontinued at the end of December 2007, as the part-time service as the official broadcasters of the Kentucky General Assembly.
+The Kentucky Channel also replaced KET5 and KET6, which were discontinued at the end of December 2007, as the official broadcaster of the Kentucky General Assembly.
 Coverage of both the state House of Representatives and the state Senate is still available in the Frankfort area, overlapping C-SPAN3 and NASA TV on channels 16 and 17, respectively, on the Frankfort Plant Board cable system.

 As a full-time service

-Beginning with the 2009-10 television season, the Kentucky Channel expanded to a 24-hour programming schedule after all HD programming schedules began to be handled by the network, and moved onto the flagship service, the main channel of the fifteen principal satellite stations.
+Beginning with the 2009–10 television season, the Kentucky Channel expanded to a 24-hour programming schedule after all HD programming schedules began to be handled by the network, and moved onto the flagship service, the main channel of the fifteen principal satellite stations.
 An increase of fees for the usage of the national PBSHD channel feed caused the network to program PBS HD programming by itself on the main channel.
 After the KET ED linear service permanently signed off the DT4 subchannels of KET's principal signals and WKMJ-DT3, some of its former programming aired overnights on the Kentucky Channel from 1 to 6 a.m.
 Eastern (12 midnight to 5 a.m.
 Central) until that block was discontinued in 2012, making the Kentucky Channel truly full-time.
 KET ED still existed as an on-demand video service available on the network's website, offering a limited selection of the service's former programming as late as the mid-2010s.

-Also in 2009, the Kentucky Channel began broadcasting over WKMJ-DT2/Louisville; it would move to that station's third subchannel upon its conversion to the ATSC 3.0 (NextGen TV) format in 2022.
+Also in 2009, the Kentucky Channel began broadcasting over WKMJ-DT2/Louisville; it would move to that station's third subchannel upon WKMJ's conversion to the ATSC 3.0 (NextGen TV) format in 2022.